daneelsan/brainfuckz/README.md

 $ git clone https://github.com/daneelsan/brainfuckz.git
 $ cd brainfuckz

+# Tested on
+$ zig version
+0.11.0

-# Build the wasm -- release-safe increases performance by >10x compared to the default debug mode
+# Build in ReleaseFast mode to speed up performance by >10x compared to the default debug mode
-$ zig build -Drelease-safe
+$ zig build -Doptimize=ReleaseFast

-# Start the server
-#$ yarn install
-#$ yarn dev
+# For convenience, copy the executable to the top-level directory
+$ cp zig-out/bin/brainfuckz brainfuckz
 ```

 ## Resources